nathanaelbosch/ProbNumDiffEq.jl/docs/src/tutorials/dynamical_odes.md

 E(u) = E(u...); # convenient shorthand
 ```

-So, let's have a look at how the total energy changes over time when we numerically simulate the Hénon-Heiles model over a long period of time:
+Let's have a look at how the total energy changes over time when we numerically simulate the Hénon-Heiles model over a long period of time:
 Standard solve

 ```@example dyn